What is Technology Management and How Does It Resolve Network Issues?

 1. Assessing your network means analyzing every single piece of it, even printers.
 Make certain you’re not already experiencing data loss.
 Are any of your resources under or over-utilized?

 2. Look for weak spots in equipment, connections, software and security procedures.
-Are you prepared for every possible disaster from hackers to hurricanes?
+Are you prepared for every possible disaster, from hackers to hurricanes?
 Look especially hard for security issues.

 3. Any point in your network that is weak or compromised is a failure point.
 Use a thorough network assessment of your servers to detect all potential failure points.